jhollyhomes/BlazorComponents/README.md

 # BlazorComponents
-Some components for blazor written using tailwind css
+Some components for blazor written using tailwind css.

-using blazor & tailwind created components for general use
+The controls are tightly coupled to tailwind but you could port to Bootstrap or whatever.

 - Multi select drop down component
 - Date picker component
 - Colour picker
 - Toggle button

+Uses singleton state object as a Cascading Parameter that holds the state for colours.
+The colours can be changed real time using the colour control.

 **All Controls** use a bool field to show/hide then creates a hidden div to deal with close on button click outside.

 - [X] Date picker component